jamesvdinh/deepast/segmentation/nnunet_zarr_inference/README.md

 By default, the output will be saved as a zarr array with the following datasets:

+For binary segmentation:
 - `segmentation_probabilities`: Probability maps scaled to 0-255 (uint8)
 - `segmentation_threshold`: Binary segmentation if a threshold was specified (uint8)

+For multiclass segmentation:
+- `segmentation_argmax`: Class indices using argmax (uint8, always created)
+- `segmentation_probabilities`: Probability maps for all classes (uint8, optional with `--skip_probability_maps`)
+- `segmentation_threshold`: Per-class threshold if a threshold was specified (uint8)

 If `--keep_intermediates` is specified, these additional arrays will be kept:
 - `segmentation_sum`: Sum of all predictions (float32)